collinewait/simple-script/packages/simple-script-server/README.md

 - PATCH /api/v1/scripts/${scriptId} - user can execute a script and update its output value
 - POST /api/v1/users - admin can add a user
 - GET /api/v1/users - admin can get a list of users
-- GET /api/v1/users/${userEmail} - admin can get a single user with his scripts. `userEmail` used here for brevity. `userId` would have been better.
+- GET /api/v1/users/${userId} - admin can get a single user with his scripts.
-- PUT /api/v1/users/${userEmail} - admin can update a user.
+- PUT /api/v1/users/${userId} - admin can update a user.

-You can login as an admin with a sample user hard coded.
-These are the details: `email: "wait@wait.com"` and `password: "pass"`